-North Road Surgery move to Emerald Gardens
+North Road Surgery move to Levett Square (previously named Emerald Gardens)

 We are very pleased to see that the North Road surgery has been successful in its bid to Richmond Council’s Village Planning Fund for new furniture at the premises at Emerald Gardens.
 Thank you to all who responded to our request to vote for this project. as well as our community notice board bid and other very worthwhile projects in Kew.
 We wish the Surgery well in finalising its contractual agreements for the new lease and hope to see them in the new premises in 2018.